Harold Ruggles-Brise: Home defence

 Ruggles-Brise was promoted to substantive major-general for "distinguished service in the field" on 3 June 1917.
-He relinquished command of the 40th Division on 24 August 1917 and returned to England to take over command of the 73rd Division, a Home Defence formation stationed in Essex.
-Originally composed of men of the Territorial Force who had not volunteered for (or were unfit for) overseas service, this distinction had been swept away by the Military Service Act 1916, and the division's role had changed to fitness training to prepare these former home service men for drafting to fighting divisions.
+He relinquished command of the 40th Division to fellow guardsman Major-General John Ponsonby on 24 August 1917 and returned to England to take over command of the 73rd Division, a home defence formation stationed in Essex.
+Originally composed of men of the Territorial Force (TF) who had not volunteered for (or were unfit for) overseas service, this distinction had been swept away by the Military Service Act 1916, and the division's role had changed to fitness training to prepare these former home service men for drafting to fighting divisions.
 Towards the end of 1917 the War Office decided to disband the home service divisions, and the 73rd Division was progressively broken up between January and March 1918.
-Ruggles-Brise relinquished his command on 4 March 1918.
+Ruggles-Brise relinquished his command on 4 March.

 Haig's right-hand man

-His next posting was as Military Secretary at General Headquarters (GHQ) of the British Expeditionary Force under the Commander-in-Chief (C-in-C), Field Marshal Sir Douglas Haig.
+His next posting was as military secretary at the general headquarters (GHQ) of the British Expeditionary Force under the BEF's commander-in-chief (C-in-C), Field Marshal Sir Douglas Haig.
 After harsh criticism of GHQ's performance during the 1917 fighting, several of Haig's senior staff had been replaced by new men like Ruggles-Brise brought in.
-The Military Secretary was one of the C-in-C's closest assistants with particular responsibility for promotions and appointments.
-Ruggles-Brise arrived in the middle of the German spring offensive of March 1918, and one of his first jobs was to inform the commander of the British Fifth Army, Lieutenant General Sir Hubert Gough – in the midst of organising a counter-attack – that he was being replaced.
-Gough recalled that Ruggles-Brise 'told me as nicely as he could'.
+The military secretary was one of the C-in-C's closest assistants with particular responsibility for promotions and appointments.
+Ruggles-Brise arrived to take over from Lieutenant General Sir William Peyton in the middle of the German spring offensive of March 1918, and one of his first jobs was to inform the commander of the BEF's Fifth Army, General Sir Hubert Gough – in the midst of organising a counter-attack – that he was being replaced.
+Gough later recalled that Ruggles-Brise 'told me as nicely as he could'.

 Retirement

-Ruggles-Brise continued as Haig's Military Secretary throughout the German Offensives and then the Allies' victorious Hundred Days Offensive of 1918.
+Ruggles-Brise continued as Haig's Military Secretary throughout the German offensives and then the Allies' victorious Hundred Days Offensive of 1918, which ultimately led to the armistice of 11 November 1918 and an end to the war.
 He finally relinquished the position on 13 April 1919.
-He then worked in the Military Secretary's Department in England until 3 September 1919, and retired from the army on 10 March 1920.
+He then worked in the Military Secretary's Department in England until 3 September 1919, and retired from the army, after thirty-five years of service, on 10 March 1920.

 In retirement he devoted himself to soldiers' welfare, and was secretary of the Officers' Association.